 - Clean your current records before counting, and get rid of any constituent profiles that are no longer pertinent to your mission (a good rule of thumb is to delete records that have been inactive for three years).
 That way, you’re not wasting any money on profiles for constituents who are no longer contributing to your cause.

 - Think ahead.
 You want your nonprofit CRM to be able to grow with you.
 If you only purchase enough profiles to accommodate the constituents you have currently, you’ll have to buy new software sooner rather than later.
 Leave yourself some room for growth!

 Some nonprofit CRM software, including Lumaverse CRM (pictured below), allows you to store multiple types of constituents, such as donors, members, and volunteers.
 For that reason, keep in mind the different types of supporter profiles you’ll create.

 By completing this step before you buy, you’re sure to end up with a scalable solution that can house all of your constituents comfortably for years to come.

 Some nonprofit CRM software, including Lumaverse CRM, allows you to store multiple types of constituents, such as donors, members, and volunteers.

 Considering that you’ll be transferring a hefty amount of data between systems, the hard truth is that the CRM setup process will invariably be involved.

-Luckily, some platforms make this process easier than others.
+Luckily, some platforms make this process more straightforward than others.
 While some vendors will take a hands-off approach to nonprofit CRM setup, other vendors will guide you through data transfer with attentive consulting services (some might even complete the process in full!).